Home / Health & Wellness Articles / Stress /

 Signs that stress is affecting you

+When you face new challenges, stress is not the first reason that usually comes to mind.
+You may notice that you are experiencing exhaustion, increased muscle tension, headaches, and problems sleeping without understanding why.
 As change is a common stressor, ask yourself if you are dealing with any changes in your job, family, or elsewhere.
-Courtney Weiler says, “We’ve all been living through a pandemic for the first time, which has caused many disruptions to our routine and daily life.
-Sometimes we go through our days so quickly that the impact of stress hit us all at once.”
+Weiler adds, “there can be many disruptions to our routine and daily life that we may not notice right away.
+So, sometimes we go through our days so quickly that the impact of stress hit us all at once.”

 Processing stress